lucas42/lucos_media_import/README.md

 ## Environment Variables
+For local development, these should be stored in a .env file

 * _**MEDIA_DIRECTORY**_ The directory in which to look for audio files to import
 * _**MEDIA_PREFIX**_ Added to the start of each track's local path to form the url for that track